29 Inventions That Are Way Older Than You Probably Thought

 Nintendo (Invented in 1889)

 Almost a century before the Nintendo Entertainment System took the world by storm, becoming one of the most popular consoles of all time, Nintendo was just a humble Japanese company that specialized in playing cards.
-Fusajiro Yamauchi, a 29-year-old entrepreneur, launched the business in Kyoto, Japan, to produce Hanafuda cards (translated as "flower cards”) from crushed bark.
-The cards became a global phenomenon—Nintendo even made a deal with Walt Disney in 1959 to sell playing cards with Disney characters printed on then, which sold 600,000 packs in their first year alone—but were nothing compared to the coming video game revolution.
+Fusajiro Yamauchi, a 29-year-old entrepreneur, launched the business in Kyoto, Japan, in 1889, to produce Hanafuda cards (translated as "flower cards").
+The cards became a global phenomenon—Nintendo even made a deal with Walt Disney in 1959 to sell playing cards with Disney characters printed on then, which sold 600,000 packs in their first year alone—but were nothing compared to the video game revolution to follow.

-It was up to Fusajiro's grandson, Hiroshi Yamauchi, to take a risk with Nintendo and see if the world would take an interest in a video game about a mustachioed Italian plumber jumping over barrels thrown by an oversized gorilla.
-Well… you know how this story ends.
-(The company’s latest console, the Nintendo Switch, has, since its March 2017 release, sold 32 million units—the same amount the Nintendo 64 did over its entire lifespan.)
+It was the grandson of Fusajiro's son-in-law, Hiroshi Yamauchi, who took a risk with Nintendo, to see if the world would take an interest in a video game about a mustachioed Italian plumber jumping over barrels thrown by an oversized gorilla.
+And well… you know how this story ends.

 Not many ancient Romans had luxury home extravagances like kitchens or dining rooms.
 When they wanted a hot meal, they got it on the street, from a fast food joint that delivered classic fare for the busy Roman on the go.
-Roman fast food, or "thermopolia"—which translates as "places where hot drinks are sold”—was like a McDonald's if they sold alcohol.
+Roman fast food restaurants, or "thermopolia"—which translates as "places where hot drinks are sold"—were like McDonald's, but with alcohol.

 They opened to the streets, and had big counters where most customers sat and gorged on the Roman equivalent of a Big Mac and fries—which apparently involved lots of lentils, meat, cheese, and a warmed spice wine.
 As historian James Ermatinger explained in his book The World of Ancient Rome, "The food was hot and ready to sell, and was prepared to be eaten on the run rather than sitting down."

-The so-called "Baghdad Battery," discovered just outside Baghdad in 1938, was a clay jar with a stopper made of asphalt.
+The so-called "Baghdad Battery," discovered just outside Baghdad in 1938, was a clay jar with a stopper made of asphalt from 250 B.C.E.
 An iron rod ran through the asphalt, and was surrounded by a copper cylinder.
-Tests at the General Electric High Voltage Laboratory in Massachusetts showed that the jar had once been filled with a substance like vinegar, and when researchers made replicas, it was capable of producing up to two volts of electricity.
+Tests at the General Electric High Voltage Laboratory in Massachusetts showed that the jar had once been filled with a substance like vinegar, and when researchers made replicas, it was capable of producing up to two volts of electricity!

-If you need proof that sometimes the most spectacular ideas come from the most unlikely places, get this: The original idea for a submarine was first suggested by… an innkeeper, William Bourne.
-Sure, he was also a genius mathematician, granted, but his day job involved getting customers drunk!
+If you need proof that sometimes the most spectacular ideas come from the most unlikely places, get this: The original idea for a submarine was first suggested by an innkeeper named William Bourne in 1578.
+Granted, he was also a genius mathematician.
 Bourne's submarine prototype, the plans for which he self-published in his book Inventions or Devises, was made of wood, surrounded by waterproof leather, and was powered entirely by oars.
-But, because he was an idea man more than an engineer, he never had an opportunity to test his theories.
+But, because he was more of an idea man than an engineer, he never had an opportunity to test his theories.

-However, in 1623, Cornelius van Drebbel, the "court inventor" for James I of England, built what's usually acknowledged as the first working submarine.
-It was essentially just a well-insulated rowboat with twelve oarsmen, which, according to witnesses, travelled underneath the Thames River in London at depths of up to fifteen feet below the surface, and may have even included the King as a passenger on its journey, which would have made him the first monarch to travel underwater.
+However, in the 1620s, Cornelius van Drebbel, the "court inventor" for James I of England, built what's usually acknowledged as the first working submarine.
+It was essentially just a well-insulated rowboat with 12 oarsmen that traveled underneath the Thames River at depths of up to 15 feet below the surface.

 Contact Lenses (Invented in 1508)

-When you hear the name Leonardo da Vinci, your first thought is likely not, "Oh, that's the guy who invented contact lenses!”
-But as it turns out, it probably should.
-In his 1508 book Codex of the Eye, Manual D, da Vinci explained how a cornea could be strengthened by putting it in direct contact with water, either by submerging one's face in a bowl of water—not the ideal situation—or by wearing glass hemispheres filled with water.
+When you hear the name Leonardo da Vinci, your first thought is likely not, "Oh, that's the guy who invented contact lenses."
+But that's the truth!
+In his 1508 book Codex of the Eye, Manual D, da Vinci explained how a cornea could be strengthened by putting it in direct contact with water, either by submerging one's face in a bowl of water—or by wearing glass hemispheres filled with water.

-It was an impractical idea that wasn't tested successfully until 1888, when German ophthalmologist Adolf Gaston Eugen Fick created a contact lens out of heavy blown glass that protected the cornea with a dextrose solution.
+But it was an impractical idea that wasn't tested successfully until 1887, when German physiologist Adolf Eugen Fick created a contact lens out of heavy blown glass that protected the cornea with a dextrose solution.

-When you think of 3D movies, you probably think of that 1953 classic House of Wax, or 2009's Avatar, which used RealD 3D technology.
-But 3D has been around much, much longer than either of those movies.
-The first ever 3D cinematic feature was a silent film called The Power of Love, a romance about two lovers who have to murder her evil fiance before they can be together.
+When you think of 3D movies, you probably think of the 1953 classic House of Wax or 2009's Avatar, which used RealD 3D technology.
+But 3D has been around much, much longer than either of those films.
+The first ever 3D cinematic feature was a 1922 silent film called The Power of Love, a romance about two lovers who have to murder her evil fiancé before they can be together.

-The brainchild of producer Harry K. Fairall and cinematographer Robert F. Elder, the three-dimensional effects were created with a "dual strip" red-and-green anaglyph format, which required that audiences wear anaglyph glasses.
+The brainchild of producer Harry K. Fairall and cinematographer Robert F. Elder, the three-dimensional effects were created with a "dual strip" red-and-green anaglyph format, which required audience members to wear anaglyph glasses.
 Whether because of the special effects or the plot, the movie didn't get a wide following.
-It screened just twice for paying audiences—once in Los Angeles, and shortly after in New York—before disappearing forever.
+It screened just twice—once in Los Angeles, and shortly after in New York—before disappearing forever.